The Art of Asking Effective Questions in Coaching

 - What do you think is the next step?

-- When the coaching needs closure or clarification to the discussion, ask for clarification and use feedback questions.
+When the coaching needs closure or clarification to the discussion, ask for clarification and use feedback questions, such as:

-Asking close-ended questions is helpful when trying to gain closure to a discussion or to lead to a decision point.
+Asking close-ended questions can be helpful when trying to gain closure to a discussion or to lead to a decision point.
+Closed-ended questions are questions that can only be answered by selecting from a limited number of options, usually ‘yes’ or ‘no’, multiple-choice, or a rating scale (e.g. from strongly agree to strongly disagree).

 Helpful and challenging questions are the key to effective coaching.
-The aim of asking questions is to help the coach uncover what is happening in the coachees world.
+The aim of asking questions is to help the coach uncover what is happening in the coachee’s world.
 Questions need to be asked in the right spirit – not aggressively.
-The major difference between asking questions and asking them in other settings is that in coaching, questions aren’t seeking answers.
-They are seeking to help their coachee go deeper, understand, and respond to what is being asked- to give it thought.
+The major difference between asking questions in a coaching setting versus asking them in other settings is that in coaching, questions aren’t seeking answers.
+They are seeking to help the coachee go deeper, understand, and respond to what is being asked – to give it thought.
 The second part of asking effective questions is to determine how to phrase them effectively so that the client remains focused.

-IOD offers an Executive Coaching Certification Program online to help coaches advance in their career and build their reputation as an effective coach.
-This program provides participants with the tools and skills needed to develop an integrated executive coaching strategy.
+IOD offers an online Executive Coaching Certification Program (ECCP) to help coaches advance in their career and build their reputation as an effective Executive Coach.
+The ECCP program provides participants with the tools and skills needed to develop an integrated executive coaching strategy.